mmd649/discord-music-bot/README.md

 ---
 ## Setup

+### Requirements
+MongodDB is required for this project.
+If you do not have it installed.
+It is available [here](https://www.mongodb.com/download-center/community).

 To setup the bot, all you need to do is create a config.json and run 'npm install' to install the dependencies.
 ```
 {